akvist/Hotel-app-backend/README.md

 This is a back-end for a full-stack project.
 The application was made to learn the whole process of developing an app, from writing both back-and front-end code with Node.js and React.js to using git, databases, and hosting services.

 The application is a simulation of the functionality of three elevators in a hotell with ten floors.
+It consists of ten buttons, one for each floor, and the three elevators that move between these ten floors when the buttons are pushed.

 ## Scope of Functionalities

-The project is a simulation of a hotell with ten floors and three elevators.
-It consists of ten buttons, one for each floor, and the three elevators that move between these ten floors when the buttons are pushed.

 The starting point of the elevators is that they are standing still.
 When pushing a button, the closest elevator will leave it's location and move towards the chosen floor with a pace